-During fiscal 2019, our consolidated net sales were 4% higher than in fiscal 2018.
-Private-label contract manufacturing sales increased 10% due primarily to the sale of new products to new and existing customers, and higher volumes of current products to existing customers located primarily in the U.S. and Asian markets.
-These increases were partially offset by lower sales to existing customers in the European market, including decreased sales to our largest private-label contract manufacturing customer declined 8.3% primarily related to their international operations as a result of slowing customer demand.
-This sales decline accelerated during the fourth quarter of fiscal 2019 and resulted in lower product re-orders.
-Fiscal 2020 sales from our largest private-label contract manufacturing customer are expected to be flat to down slightly as they sell down their existing inventory levels.
-Revenue concentration from our largest private-label contract manufacturing customer as a percentage of our total net sales decreased to 49% in fiscal 2019 from 56% in fiscal 2018.
-We expect this percentage to decrease in fiscal 2020.
-For fiscal 2020 we currently expect private-label manufacturing sales growth in the low to mid single digit percentage range.
-There can be no assurance an increase in private-label contract manufacturing sales to new and existing customers will occur.
+During fiscal 2020, our consolidated net sales were 14% lower than in fiscal 2019.
+Private-label contract manufacturing sales decreased 13% due primarily to lower volumes of current products to existing customers located primarily in the U.S. and European markets partially offset by new product sales to new and existing customers in the U.S market.
+During fiscal 2020, sales to our largest private-label contract manufacturing customer declined 23% primarily as a result of reduced customer demand.
+However, a majority of this decline occurred during the first nine months of fiscal 2020 while the fourth quarter of fiscal 2020 included a year over year increase in sales for this customer, primarily due to increased consumer demand and shipments of a newly awarded product.
+Fiscal 2021 sales from our largest private-label contract manufacturing customer are expected to increase as compared to fiscal 2020.
+Revenue concentration from our largest private-label contract manufacturing customer as a percentage of our total net sales decreased to 44% in fiscal 2020 from 49% in fiscal 2019.
+We expect this percentage to increase in fiscal 2021.